mingzhaogu/holler/README.md

 # Holler :cherry_blossom:

-Holler is a Facebook Messenger-inspired peer-to-peer messaging application utilizing a Ruby on Rails/PostgreSQL frontend and a React.js/Redux backend.
+Holler is a Facebook Messenger-inspired, peer-to-peer messaging application utilizing a Ruby on Rails/PostgreSQL frontend and a React.js/Redux backend.
 Its live messaging feature is powered by WebSockets, integrated into the application using Rails ActionCable technology.
 Other features include real-time messaging, stickers/gifs, image uploading, etc.

 This project was proposed, designed, and built within two weeks, however, I do plan on adding more to it at a later time.
 (Please see [Potential Future Features](#potential-future-features))